-Sometimes referred to as Vitamin B4, choline is a member of the B-complex family known as: one of the “lipotrophic” factors.
+Sometimes referred to as Vitamin B4, choline is a member of the B-complex family and is known as one of the “lipotropic” factors.

 Why do you need Choline?